annulen/sysdig-wiki/sysdig-Tutorial.md

 lists TCP/IP endpoint information for all the connections received by apache.
 Well, you get the idea. ?
 Are you interested in learning more useful sysdig one-liners?
 Visit the sysdig website on a regular basis or, even better, follow us on twitter.
 We’ll post new one-liners on a regular basis.

-5. Chiseling
+###Chiseling

 Sysdig’s chisels are little scripts that analyze the sysdig event stream to perform useful actions.
 If you’ve used system tracing tools like dtrace, you’re probably familiar with running scripts that trace OS events.
 Usually, with dtrace-like tools you write your scripts using a domain-specific language that gets compiled into bytecode and injected in the kernel.
 Draios uses a different approach: events are efficiently brought to user-level, enriched with context, and then scripts can be applied to them.
 This brings several benefits:
-•	A well known scripting language can be used instead of a custom one.
+* A well known scripting language can be used instead of a custom one.
 In fact, sysdig’s chisels are LUA scripts.
 LUA is well known, powerful, and extremely efficient.
-•	Chisels can leverage the broad collection of LUA libraries.
+* Chisels can leverage the broad collection of LUA libraries.
-•	Chisels work well on live systems, but can also be used with trace files for offline analysis.
+* Chisels work well on live systems, but can also be used with trace files for offline analysis.
 To get the list of available chisels, just type
 $ sysdig –cl
 stdout          	Prints the standard output of any process on screen.
 Combine this script with a filter to